gunasri1823/Movie-Recommendation/README.md

 ##### User Interface (UI)
 ##### Description:
 The recommendation system includes a simple UI developed using Streamlit.
 Users can input previously watched movies and preferences to receive personalized recommendations.
-● Dynamic display of recommendations.
+Dynamic display of recommendations.
-● Ability to process multiple input sets in bulk.
+Ability to process multiple input sets in bulk.

 ##### Key Features:
-1. Algorithm Selection:
-○ A dropdown menu allows users to select from the following recommendation algorithms:
+1. Algorithm Selection:A dropdown menu allows users to select from the following recommendation algorithms:
-■ User-Based Collaborative Filtering (UBCF)
-■ Item-Based Collaborative Filtering (IBCF)
+ 1.User-Based Collaborative Filtering (UBCF) 2.Item-Based Collaborative Filtering (IBCF) 3.Content-Based Filtering
-■ Content-Based Filtering
-■ Hybrid Recommendation System (Recommended)
+ 4.Hybrid Recommendation System (Recommended)
-○ By default, the system is set to the Hybrid Recommendation System, as it combines the strengths of all other algorithms and provides the most balanced recommendations.
+By default, the system is set to the Hybrid Recommendation System, as it combines the strengths of all other algorithms and provides the most balanced recommendations.

 ##### 3. Movie Input Field:
-○ Users can input movie titles (separated by semicolons) to serve as the base for generating recommendations.
+Users can input movie titles (separated by semicolons) to serve as the base for generating recommendations.

 ##### 4. Recommendation Count Selector:
-○ A simple counter allows users to specify the desired number of recommendations by increasing or decreasing the value with “+” or “-” buttons.
+A simple counter allows users to specify the desired number of recommendations by increasing or decreasing the value with “+” or “-” buttons.

 ##### 5. Dynamic Display of Results:
-○ Once the user clicks the “Get Recommendations” button, the results are displayed in a clean, tabular format, showing the recommended movies along with their metadata.
+Once the user clicks the “Get Recommendations” button, the results are displayed in a clean, tabular format, showing the recommended movies along with their metadata.

 ##### Conclusion:
 This UI ensures an accessible and interactive experience for users.
 By defaulting to the hybrid model, the system delivers optimal recommendations while still allowing users to explore alternative algorithms.
 Its intuitive design makes it adaptable for diverse user needs and enhances overall engagement with the recommendation system.